mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ![inline 100%](images/optional-kotlin.png)

 ^ [Lisa] Yeah, optionals and null-safety are great.
 Fortunately Kotlin has made this a first-class concern.
-Here we see how we have to explicitly tell kotlin that `x` can hold a `null` value, and in the case of `y` Kotlin has prevented us from storing `null` since we have marked its type as a non-nullable `Int`.
+Here we see how we have to explicitly tell kotlin that `x` can hold a `null` value, using the same `?` notation as in Swift, and in the case of `y` Kotlin has prevented us from storing `null` since we have marked its type as a non-nullable `Int`.

-^ [Lisa] We also have an array of intergers and this `firstOrNull` method, which behaves like swift's `first` method, and again kotlin is preventing us from adding `1` to an optional integer.
+^ [Lisa] We also have an array of integers and this `firstOrNull` method, which behaves like swift's `first` method, and similarly kotlin is preventing us from adding `1` to an optional integer.

 ---